Applicant Tracking System (ATS) Resume Templates: The Complete Guide + Free Templates

 Do ATS systems scan cover letters?

-Yes, ATS can scan cover letters if a company chooses to do so.
-Remember that ATS scan text for the right keywords and skills.
-Whether the text is a resume or a cover letter is irrelevant to the applicant tracking system’s purpose.
-In fact, because the cover letter doesn’t require special formatting or sections, your text won’t get jumbled — unless you use a weird, unreadable font.
-If you’re asked to submit a cover letter, make sure it’s filled with the relevant keywords to maximize its ranking.
+Yes, ATS can scan cover letters if a company enables this ability.
+Remember that ATS scans text for the right keywords and skills.
+Whether the text is, a resume or a cover letter is irrelevant to the applicant tracking system’s purpose.
+In fact, because the cover letter doesn’t require special formatting or sections, your text won’t get jumbled — unless you use a complicated font.
+If you’re asked to submit a cover letter, ensure it’s filled with the relevant keywords to maximize its ranking.

 Rate our Templates